Jtobyy/Jtobyy/README.md

 - 🌱 I enjoy learning new technologies, using them and figuring out the best scenarios in which one does better than the other.

-- 👯 I’m looking to collaborate on Open Source Projects as well as Interesting and fun project ideas too.
+- 👯 I’m looking to collaborate on Open Source Projects as well as Interesting and fun project ideas 😉.

 - 🔭 I’m currently working on ... honestly, there are a few projects but I'm ever open to collaborations.